wynham/Fintech-Project-1_Retail-Investors-Leveling-Up/README.md

 Our goal was to create a dashboard where investors can see detailed company information all in one place.

+### This project is broken into two independent parts

 Part 1 - Long term hitorical data:

 Part 2 - Intraday Data Displayed: